-Umbra takes careful attention to assist our students, particularly African-American, Asian-American, and other minorities in being prepared for their experience abroad.
+Umbra takes careful attention to assisting our students, particularly African-American, Asian-American, and other minorities in being prepared for their experience abroad.
 To learn more about what to expect as a foreigner in Italy, please contact us.

 Intersectionality is a framework that supports an understanding of how an individual’s visible and invisible identities (social, political, etc.) combine and impact their daily lives.
-Study abroad is a formative experience that throws students outside of their comfort zone and introduces them to new cultural norms.
+Studying abroad is a formative experience that throws students outside of their comfort zone and introduces them to new cultural norms.
 While this is part of what makes study abroad a journey of self-discovery, it can also lead to predictable and unpredictable challenges on an individual basis.

 Our counselors and student services team is trained in addressing these issues and the many challenges related to intersectionality while studying abroad.